Stephen K. Shueh

 Grounds for Sculpture (GFS) – He is on the Investment Committee for the endowment of GFS.
 GFS is a 42-acre sculpture park, museum, and arboretum founded by artist and philanthropist J. Seward Johnson.

 United Way of Greater Mercer County (UWGMC) – Steve chairs the Endowment Management Committee of the UWGMC.
 He has served as Vice Chair of the UWGMC.
 The UWGMC invests in programs, community partnerships, and volunteer engagement in central NJ.

 The Princeton Public Library – He is a member of the Investment Committee for the Endowment.
 The Princeton Public Library serves the Princeton-area community, and is the most visited municipal public library in the state.

-In his free time, he enjoys spending time with his wife and three children and coaching youth sports.
-He has completed the Marine Corps, New York, San Diego, and Philadelphia Marathons.
+In his free time, he enjoys spending time with his wife and three children.
+Steve has completed the Marine Corps, New York, San Diego, and Philadelphia Marathons.
 Other races that he has enjoyed include the Virginia Beach Rock ‘n Roll Half Marathon, the Lincoln, Nebraska Half Marathon, and the Philadelphia Distance Run.

 Princeton University, School of Public and International Affairs, AB